axel-h/projects_libs/libvirtqueue/README.md

 To use this library in a project you can link `virtqueue` in your target applications CMake configuration.

 This library tries to follow the virtio standard.
-It currently offers used and available rings, as well as a descriptor table, and two types of virtqueue, one for the driver side and one for the device side.
+It currently offers 'used' and 'available' rings, as well as a descriptor table, and two types of virtqueues, one for the driver side and one for the device side.

 The ring implementation and the descriptor table design follow closely the